-Installing an 8xDMT
+Installing an 8xDMT Over ISDN

-Complete the following steps to install an 8xDMT in the chassis:
+Complete the following steps to install the 8xDMT over ISDN in the chassis:

-- Step 1 Connect a grounding strap to the ESD grounding jack on the chassis. - Step 2 Hold the line card horizontally (Cisco 6015) or vertically (Cisco 6160 or Cisco 6260), with the faceplate toward you and the connectors facing the chassis slot. - Step 3 Align the line card edges with the guides at the left and right (Cisco 6015) or top and bottom (Cisco 6160 or Cisco 6260) of the slot in the chassis. - Step 4 Lift the ejector lever and gently apply pressure to the faceplate while pushing the line card into the slot.
+- Step 1 Connect a grounding strap to the ESD grounding jack on the chassis. - Step 2 Hold the line card horizontally (Cisco 6015) or vertically (Cisco 6260), with the module faceplate toward you and the connectors facing the chassis slot - Step 3 Align the line card edges with the guides at the left and right (Cisco 6015) or top and bottom (Cisco 6260) of the slot in the chassis. - Step 4 Lift up on the ejector lever and gently apply pressure to the faceplate while pushing the line card into the slot.

-Figure 3 shows an example of the 8xDMT installation.
-The installation procedures will be similar for the other chassis.
+Figure 3 shows an example of the 8xDMT over ISDN installation.
+The installation procedures will be similar for other chassis.

-- Step 5 Push on the faceplate of the line card to fully seat the card. - Step 6 Press down on the ejector lever to secure the line card and connect it to the backplane. - Step 7 Use a flat-head screwdriver to turn the locking tab so that it overlaps the line card ejector lever to prevent inadvertent dislodging.
+Step 5 Push on the faceplate of the line card until it stops to fully seat the card.

+Step 6 Press down on the ejector lever to secure the line card and connect it to the backplane.

+- Step 7 Use a flat-head screwdriver to turn the locking tab so that it overlaps the line card ejector lever to prevent inadvertent dislodging.
 Figure 2 shows how to position the locking tabs. - Step 8 Verify that the STATUS LED is solid green after the brief self-test.
 If the STATUS LED is not green after the self-test, see the appropriate hardware guide for your chassis for troubleshooting procedures.